Average daily urinary protein excretion in adults is 80 mg/day, with normal excretion considered to be <150 mg/day.

 Overproduction of small proteins (e.g., myoglobin, light chains) leads to increased glomerular filtration and appearance in the urine.

-Newer dipsticks have been marketed that can report albumin-to-creatinine ratios in the microalbumin range, as well as total protein-to-creatinine ratios.
+Semi-quantitative urinary dipsticks can report albumin-to-creatinine ratios in the microalbumin range, as well as total protein-to-creatinine ratios.

 Measuring total protein also allows detection of tubular and overflow proteinuria.
 The reported sensitivity of these semi-quantitative dipsticks is 80% to 97% with a specificity of 33% to 80%.